entrope/srnx/Succinct_RINEX.md

 ### <a name="digest-5"></a>Digest 5: BLAKE3, 32-byte output

-The BLAKE3 digest is a cryptographic message digest defined by the cryptographic research community.
-It is based on the SHA-3 permutation with a keyless Merkle–Tree structure, providing high throughput and parallelism.
+The BLAKE3 digest is a cryptographic message digest from the cryptographic research community.
+It is based on the SHA-3 permutation with a keyless Merkle tree structure, providing high throughput and parallelism.
 A reference implementation and formal definition are available at [github.com/BLAKE3-team/BLAKE3-specs](https://github.com/BLAKE3-team/BLAKE3-specs).
 The `libblake3` library provides a convenient implementation.

-The 16-byte and 32-byte output variants are produced by truncating the first 16 or 32 bytes of the BLAKE3 output keying material (i.e., `blake3_hasher_finalize` with output length 16 or 32).
+The 16-byte and 32-byte output variants are produced by truncating the first 16 or 32 bytes of the BLAKE3 output keying material.
-BLAKE3 supports arbitrary output lengths via its extendable output function (XOF) design, so these are not simple prefix truncations of a fixed-length hash — they are well-defined outputs of the algorithm.
+As BLAKE3 targets 128 bits of security strength, using a longer output should not provide any better detection of corrupted files.

 ### Rationale for digest choices

-The selection of defined digest functions balances lightweight integrity checking (CRC32C) with cryptographic security (BLAKE3).
+CRC32C is a short but fairly robust digest that is accelerated by common CPUs, and is suitable as the per-chunk digest.
-BLAKE3 provides significantly higher throughput than SHA-2/SHA-3 while maintaining strong security properties, and its XOF design cleanly supports both 16-byte and 32-byte output lengths.
+BLAKE3 is a high-speed cryptographically strong digest function, and is suitable as the file-level digest; its length amortizes very well.